robertsbd/knowledge-sharing/local-spark-data-platform.md

 ## Step 5 Verify Pyspark shell

-To use the pyspark shell enter and you should see the below
+To use the pyspark shell enter the command "pyspark" below and you should see

 ``` shell
 pyspark